TabPFN Extensions for Interpretable Geotechnical Modelling: Regression Problem: Interpretable Multivariate Inference

 \subsection{Problem Setting}

 We address benchmark problem BM/AirportSoilProperties/2/2025~\citep{Otake2025}, which involves the prediction of five mechanical parameters---undrained shear strength $s_\mathrm{u}$, undrained secant modulus $E_{\mathrm{u}}$, preconsolidation pressure ${\sigma'}_\mathrm{p}$, compression index $C_\mathrm{c}$, and coefficient of consolidation $C_\mathrm{v}$---from six index properties: saturation degree $S_r$, unit weight $\gamma_t$, void ratio $e$, liquid limit $LL$, plastic limit $PL$, and natural water content $w$.
+This problem is one of several benchmarks developed to compare machine-learning approaches to data-driven site characterisation, following the framework of the benchmark suite introduced by~\citet{Phoon2022Benchmarks}.
 The dataset comprises $n_\mathrm{train} = 2{,}766$ training samples and $n_\mathrm{test} = 20$ test samples, each representing test results obtained from a soil specimen sampled at a given depth of a borehole.
 The training samples contain no missing values; for the test samples, some mechanical parameters may already be observed while others are treated as missing targets to be predicted.
-Unlike \citet{Saito2025}, who restricted predictions to the six index properties as the sole feature set ($d = 6$), the present study includes the mechanical parameters themselves as additional features ($d = 10$), enabling inter-parameter information to be exploited during inference.
+Following the benchmark terminology of \citet{Otake2025}, we refer to the $2{,}766$ complete benchmark training rows as the Big Indirect Data (BID) context for this task---a generic, multi-site database that provides the context for site-specific inference at the $20$ test samples.
+Unlike \citet{Saito2025}, who used the borehole identifier and the six index properties as the feature set ($d = 7$, with separate models fitted for each (missing-pattern, target) cell), the present study additionally treats the four other mechanical parameters as iteratively-imputed covariates ($d = 11$ per target prediction), enabling inter-parameter information to be exploited during inference.